- 1 Do I Really Need To Buy from A Show Pomeranian Breeder?

 A breeder’s dogs will have a proven consistency in performing in shows.

 In any well-bred litter, it’s possible there will be at least one puppy unsuitable for showing.
 He’ll have certain imperfections but will still make a great pet.
-It’s not obligatory that your puppy is show quality if you only want him for a pet.
+It’s not obligatory that your puppy is show quality if you only want a pet Pom.

 It’s not all snobbish, or elitist, or assuming some dogs are better than others.
 It’s all about acquiring a puppy that matches everything you have been told.
 It’s helping more puppies get the best care and start in life by being loved and giving love in return.

-Lastly, it’s about preserving and loving the Pomeranian breed and everything good about them, today and into the future.
-Choose the best breeder so you can get the best dog to suit your needs and to love for as long as he lives.
+Lastly, it’s about preserving and loving the Pomeranian dog breed and everything good about them, today and into the future.
+Choose the best Pomeranian breeder so you can get the best Pom dog to suit your needs and to love for as long as he lives.